 I always say one cover crop mix is better than none.
 Two is better than one.
 So just move up the ladder as you gain the comfort zone of the management that's required to make cover crops work, because (you can't) just throw it out there and walk away from it.
-You must ratchet up your management because Mother Nature is still in control, and she will throw you a curveball once in a while.
+You must ratchet up your management because Mother Nature is still in control.